-Our Reflective Arts programme is an introductory session to healthy relationships.
-We focus on understanding and identifying abuse, accessing support and supporting our peers.
+Our Deepin Relationships programme is an introductory session to understanding healthy relationships.
+We focus on identifying abusive behaviours (in self and others), accessing support and supporting our peers.
 The session is inclusive, engaging and fun; young people leave the session more aware, informed and able to make healthier choices regarding their relationships and friendships.

-92% of young people felt more knowledgable on domestic abuse after our sessions
+92% of young people felt more knowledgable on relationship abuse after our sessions

-93% of young people would recommend Reflective Arts to a friend
+93% of young people would recommend Deepin Relationships to a friend

 "I would recommend this workshop to a friend because it could help them.
 If somebody was in an abusive relationship, knowing symptoms would be helpful and it might prevent abuse in the future"